malc-a/a-light-in-dark-places-foundry-vtt/README.md

 This system supports Those Who Wander, a rules-light system for running Fantasy adventures in a broad range of settings.

 At the moment the system is very much a work in progress.
-Most of the core functionality is in place, but there is almost no automation (it's pretty much a character sheet and dice roller), and the user interface is horrible.
-No attention has been paid to making it look good, just getting the core functionality to work well enough to playtest the game itself.
+Most of the core functionality is in place, but there is almost no automation (it's pretty much just a character sheet and dice roller), and the user interface is still in development; it's usable but not as attractive as it could be.